metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_egress_gateway_policy_v2_manifest.md

 Optional:

 - `namespace_selector` (Attributes) Selects Namespaces using cluster-scoped labels.
-This field follows standard label selector semantics; if present but empty, it selects all namespaces. (see [below for nested schema](#nestedatt--spec--selectors--namespace_selector))
+This field follows standard labelselector semantics; if present but empty, it selects all namespaces. (see [below for nested schema](#nestedatt--spec--selectors--namespace_selector))
 - `pod_selector` (Attributes) This is a label selector which selects Pods.
-This field follows standard label selector semantics; if present but empty, it selects all pods. (see [below for nested schema](#nestedatt--spec--selectors--pod_selector))
+This field follows standard labelselector semantics; if present but empty, it selects all pods. (see [below for nested schema](#nestedatt--spec--selectors--pod_selector))

 <a id="nestedatt--spec--selectors--namespace_selector"></a>
 ### Nested Schema for `spec.selectors.namespace_selector`